Skip to the content

 Mugwort

 Mugwort is a centuries-old dreamwork herb.
-It’s a common herb that can be sipped as a tea before bed.
-Since mugwort is considered an emmenagogue and increases menstrual flow.
+It’s a common herb that can be brewed into tea before bed.
+Since mugwort is considered an emmenagogue, it increases menstrual flow.
 It is not recommended for use during pregnancy.

-Holy basil is an herb that helps to make dreams more vivid and also helps with dream recall.
+Holy basil is an herb that helps make dreams more vivid and improve dream recall.
 Also known as Tulsi, this is one of my favorite herbs for dreamwork.
-The tea tastes delicious and it’s easy to find in health food stores.
+The tea tastes delicious, and it’s easy to find in health food stores.

 Chamomile

-You can also try a tea mix of two parts chamomile, one part holy basil, and one part mugwort.
+You can also try a tea blend of 2 parts chamomile, 1 part holy basil, and 1 part mugwort.

 4. Wake Up to Remember Your Dreams

-Sleeping through the night and waking up fully rested can make it hard to remember dreams because you miss the liminal space where dreams are easily remembered.
+Sleeping through the night and waking up fully rested can make it hard to remember dreams, because you miss the liminal space where dreams are most easily recalled.

 The liminal space is when you come out of a dream but are conscious of the dream.

-Being pulled out of sleep to go to the bathroom can help you wake up in that space.
+Being woken up to go to the bathroom can help you wake up in that moment.
 (This is another way tea can be helpful for dreamwork.)

-Dream replay is the practice of replaying the dream in your mind and its an important practice in dream recall.
+Dream replay is the practice of reliving a dream in your mind, and it’s an essential tool for dream recall.
 As you come out of a dream, before opening your eyes, replay the dream in your mind.
-Each time you replay the dream try to remember more and more details.
-If you start with the details you may forget the rest of the dream.
+Each time you replay the dream, try to remember more and more details.
+If you start with the details, you may forget the rest of the dream.
 Think of it like creating a work of art.
-First, you sketch the outline then go back and fill in the details.
-Make sure the outline is solid and everything else will fall into place.
+First, you sketch the outline, then go back and fill in the details.
+Make sure the outline is solid, and everything else will fall into place.

-I have found that some dreams come in sagas.
-These dreams happen over the course of a few nights but can all be sewn together.
+I have found that some dreams come in the form of sagas.
+These dreams unfold over a few nights but can be sewn together.
 Pay attention and write down as many dreams as you can.
 Eventually, you can start to see how dreams that span the course of years are connected.
-Asking for specific guidance is a good practice as it helps you to get to know your own personal dream symbols.
+Asking for specific guidance is a good practice, as it helps you get to know your personal dream symbols.

 Dream symbols will tell you the most about your dreams and your path in waking life.
 Pay attention to colors, time of day, emotions, animals, people, landscapes, and objects.